-If you need some help with how to punch this pattern, check out my Punch Needle for Beginners tutorial to understand the basics.
+If you need some help with how to punch this pattern, check out my Punch Needle with Yarn tutorial.
 (In that post, I used the Ultra Punch to demonstrate, but the technique is the same with the large punch needles, just bigger.)

 In this tutorial, I’ll show you the whole process for finishing this hot pad/trivet.